equinor/data-science-template/README.md

 Before working with the contents of this template or Data Science projects in general it is recommended to familiarise yourself with the Statoil [Data Science Technical Standards](https://wiki.statoil.no/wiki/index.php/Statoil_Data_Science_Technical_Standards) (Statoil internal only)

 ## Getting Started With This Template
 This git repository contains only this template which is a starting point for your own work.
 You will need to create your own project specific repository to which you should copy the contents of this template.
-Make your own project specific copy of this repository by doing one of the following:

-* Download a zipped copy of the files using the "Clone or download" button.
+You can do this manually by download a zipped copy of the files using the "Clone or download" button or with the following commands (substitute myproject with the name of your project).

-* Clone this repository, create a second copy locally from which you delete the .git folder or change the remotes.
+git clone https://github.com/Statoil/data-science-template *<myproject-folder>*<br/>
+cd *<myproject-folder>*<br/>
+rm -rf .git<br/>
+git add .<br/>
+git commit -m "Initial commit"<br/>
+git remote add origin *<remote-repository-url>* git remote -v git push origin master

-You should then modify the contents of your new copy as suited.
+You should then modify the contents of your new copy as suited (alternatively before adding hte files to git).
 In particular you might want to do the following:

 * Update this readme file to describe your project including setup, configuration and usage.
 You might also delete this Getting Started section once you have considered the steps below
 * If using Travis for CI then modify .travis.yml as needed, if not then delete this file / replace with another for e.g. Jenkins.